 Our Children are encouraged to make friends in the local vicinity and arrangements for them to visit the home can be arranged.
 Visits will only take place after all parties are consulted and have agreed.
-Overnight stays are possible with friend's dependent on circumstances and individuals.
+Overnight stays are possible with friends dependent on circumstances and individuals.
 This would need to be risk-assessed first.

 Visits will never be used as a form of control or punishment.
-The visit is seen as a vital link in children's lives.
+Visits are seen as a vital link in children's lives.

-9.2 Reviews and Placement Plans.
+9.2 Reviews and Placement Plans